paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 ### 🧱 Model Limits

--   **Meshes:** RenderFormer can handle scenes of up to 8192 polygons.
+-   **Meshes:** RenderFormer can handle meshes of up to 8192 polygons.
 -   **Lights:** Up to 8 lightsources can be combined for lighting, emission color is for now limited to rgb 255, 255, 255 (white).
 -   **Resolution:** Best tested resolutions for now are between 512 x 512 to 1024 x 1024 pixels.
 The model can produce resolutions up to 2048 x 2048 pixel, quality of outputs decrease with higher resolutions (see comparison img).
 -   **Animations:** Due to slightly varying precision in each frame rendered, camera animations for now contain some flickering, especially with high reflective materials.

+---

 ### 📝 Progress & To-Do